MouseBiteLabs/Game-Boy-Enhance/AGBM-11 (Lithium-ion)/README.md

 ## Revision History

 ### Late June '26
-- Removed unnecessary battery management components
+- Removed duplicate battery management components that was interfering with pouch cell protection circuitry

 ### Early June '26
 - Change BATT to VAUD on silkscreen